NiyaSaji25MIB10017/Guide-to-digital-literacy-/README.md

 - Useful digital tools for students
 - Safe internet practices
 - Professional online presence
-- Email etiquette

-I designed the poster using Canva-style elements like simple layouts, icons, and soft colors to make it easy to understand and visually appealing.
+I designed the poster using Canva-style elements like simple layouts, icons, and colours to make it easy to understand and visually appealing.
 The final poster is included in the repository.

 What I Learned: